Penajam North Paser Regency: Economy

-The regency's gross regional product is mostly consist of mining, agriculture, and manufacturing sector.
-Mining sector contributed to 25.83% of the regency's gross regional product, followed by agriculture with 21.96%, manufacturing with 16.46%, and construction with 11.84%.
+The regency's gross regional product mostly consists of mining, agriculture, and manufacturing sectors.
+The mining sector contributed to 25.83% of the regency's gross regional product, followed by agriculture with 21.96%, manufacturing with 16.46%, and construction with 11.84%.
 Other sectors are also present such as trade and wholesale with 9.41%, education sector 3.82%, and administration with 3.68%.
-The regency experienced economic contraction of 2.34% on 2020 with the fastest declining sector are manufacturing and mining, while the fastest growing was electricity and gas with growth of 20%.
+The regency experienced an economic contraction of 2.34% in 2020 with the fastest declining sector being manufacturing and mining, while the fastest growing was electricity and gas with growth of 20%.

-The main commodities in the regency is palm oil, which in 2021 has total plantation area of 47,960 hectares.
+The main commodity in the regency is palm oil, which in 2021 has a total plantation area of 47,960 hectares.
 Other commodities include 41,622 tons of rice, 1,700 tons of corn, and 1,562 tons of cassava.
 There are also 14,451 quintals of cucumber and ginger with 133 tons in 2021.
-There are livestocks in the regency such as beef cattle with 17,191 in 2019, followed by 4,864 goats, and 615 pigs.
+There are livestock in the regency such as beef cattle with 17,191 in 2019, followed by 4,864 goats, and 615 pigs.
 There are also around 1.9 million of chicken population.
 Penajam district produced the most chicken meat with output of 487,715 kilograms.
 Main resources that are mined in the regency is coal.

 On hospitality and tourism sector, there are 17 hotels registered in the regency as of 2020.
 According to the regency government, there are 24 tourist spots identified in the regency.
 In 2020, the regency was visited by 19,539 visitors from which 9,262 are visiting the tourist spots.
 There are also 41 registered restaurants in the regency as of 2020.

 There are total 257 registered cooperatives in the regency, most of which are located in Penajam.